University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 Download metadata file for Microreact:
 - A metdata `.CSV` file with a column named `id` matching the sample names in the tree: Download the metadata file from the VM.
 Note in a real surveillance scenario, your metadata CSV could include columns such as: `collection_date`, `country`, `hospital`, `patient_id`, `MLST_ST`, `resistance_profile`, etc. For this practical this file has been generated for you and can be found in your`Practical_phylogenetic_trees_surveillance/results` folder.

+Now upload the metadata file to Microreact and explore the tree To explore the tree you can:

+Question:
+-

 # **8. Bonus task**